FlowFuse/website/company/product-vision.md

 #### Convention over configuration

-Default to picking sane default to standardize the experience for customers and users.
+Default to picking sensible defaults to standardize the experience for customers and users.
 This enables everyone to get the most out of FlowForge.
 FlowForge.com should always run the default configuration if possible to ensure the best experience across the board.